-Knits can be sewn on either serger/overlock machines or conventional machines, though typically you'll still need a conventional machine to do any hemming and to insert elastic into the waist.
-For your serger you'll need three-to-five spools of cone thread to matching your fabric, and for your conventional machine, you'll need one spool.
+Knits can be sewn on either conventional or serger/overlock machines, though you'll still need a conventional machine to do any hemming and to insert elastic into the waist.
+For your serger, you'll need 3-5 spools of cone thread to match your fabric, and for your conventional machine, you'll need one spool.

-Most leggings and yoga-pants patterns require elastic in the waistband to keep them where they belong.
-Check the pattern's list of notions to see the width that your chosen pattern needs.
+Most leggings and yoga pants patterns require elastic in the waistband to keep them where they belong.
+Check the pattern's list of notions to see the width your chosen pattern needs.

-With knits, a rotary cutter works a lot better than a pair of scissors.
-A mat will protect the blade of the cutter as well as the surface under the fabric.
-Pattern weights will help hold the pattern down while you cut so you don't have to use pins.
+With knits, a rotary cutter works better than a pair of scissors , and a cutting mat protects both the blade and the surface under the fabric.
+Pattern weights help hold the pattern down while you cut so you don't have to use pins.

 Ball Point Pins

-It's time!
-First, take your measurements and remember that leggings and yoga pants should have negative ease, which means the finished garment measurements will be smaller than your body's measurements.
-You want the pants to fit snugly; just how snug is up to you.
+When you take your measurements , remember leggings and yoga pants should have negative ease, which means the finished garment measurements will be smaller than your body's measurements.
+You want the pants to fit snugly, though just how snug is up to you.

-Next, pre-wash your knit fabrics before you cut them out, since they shrink about 25 percent.
+Pre-wash your knit fabrics before you cut your pattern pieces , since the material may shrink about 25 percent.